Digitally Yours: Stories from High - Tech World

-Sobchak who happens to be a television personality, a journalist and a former politician, under her terms of agreement with the smart phone company is not allowed to use a product of the rival company, or even be seen with the competing product in public.
+Sobchak who happens to be a television personality.
+A journalist and a former politician, under her terms of agreement with the smartphone company, is not allowed to use a product of the rival company.
+Even be seen with the competing product in public.

 A lesson to be learned for the Influencers all around the Globe.

-Well, it is unknown how much she was paid by Samsung, but these filing claims damages are far higher in value for what she got paid and including the penalties for breaking the contract.
+Well, it is unknown how much she was paid by Samsung, but these filing claims damages are far higher in value for what she got paid.
+It includes the penalties for breaking the contract.

 These were the top news from ‘’Digitally Yours’’ until next time.

 Leaving you with the recent breaking news from the tech world-